CIA Releases 321GB of Bin Laden's Digital Library - Slashdot

 There is also a lot of digital junk among the files.

-Anyone want to guess (Score:3)
+Anyone want to guess (Score:5, Insightful)

+what nasty thing they're doing that this is supposed to distract us from?
+I will never believe that our CIA does anything out of the goodness of their heart.
+If I saw one of them reach down to pet a puppy I'd have it checked by a bomb squad.

 Click bait ...
 (Score:2)